jmikkola/Dictionary-lowering/README.md

   `render_lisp(self.to_lisp())`.
 - Rename `scope` and `locals` in the lowering context because those names (especially locals) are confusing.
-- [in progress] Create a function to nicely format the output (maybe not a full pretty-print algorithm that handles a target line length, just simple logic that breaks common things like if statements into multiple lines).
-    - Add a way to nicely print a program
 - When lowering uses of class methods on concrete types (e.g. `show 123`), instead of making the entire instance dictionary then accessing one method out of that dictionary, it makes more sense to hard-code a reference to that particular function instead.
 Doing this requires making